vphantom/vof/README.md

 The format itself allows for very large numeric sizes and makes room for future more complex types with the concept of reserved tags.
 This format is thus forward-compatible with future versions.

-Regarding schema evolution, similarly to Google Protocol Buffers, since readers and writers must agree on a format out of band, basic rules must be followed to ensure good forward and backward compatibility:
+To help with schema evolution, VOF specifies namespace files to be shared between endpoints to keep symbols reserved forever.
+Unlike a true IDL, these files contain no type information.
+It is up to endpoints to agree on types out of band (usually in documentation) and to follow the basic rules of backward and forward compatibility:

-* Deprecated fields must never be reused;
+* Fields must never be repurposed;
-* Field types may be updated, but only in backwards-compatible ways (i.e. `int` vs `enum`);
+* Types may be updated, but only in backwards-compatible ways (i.e. `int` vs `enum`).
-* Field IDs must never be reused.

 ### Specification Status

-Release Candidate 8 - 2026-03-07
+Release Candidate 9 - 2026-03-22

 ## ROADMAP

-- [ ] Refactor README for VOF vs VOF Binary distinction
-- [ ] Introduce PATCH format (struct where list expected) for parity with our JSON API
-- [ ] Struct: null vs absent, for PATCH operations, equating them may be undesirable
+- [ ] Record: null vs absent, for PATCH operations, equating them may be undesirable
 - [ ] Test round-trips to try to catch fatal design issues
 - [ ] Create data files to help test all implementations
-- [ ] Create a `CONTRIBUTING.md`
 - [ ] Have the docs proofread for clarity

 ## SPECIFICATIONS